 My concern with so much of the stuff consumed daily on YouTube under the banner of ‘self defence’ is that people who really need to defend themselves may begin to think that the only way to deal with an aggressive situation is with aggression.
 As the saying goes, if all you have is a hammer, everything begins to look like a nail.

 Of course there are times where there is zero choice but to go hands on with another human being to protect yourself and those you love.
 I live in Johannesburg, one of the most violent cities in the world, so I know that better than anyone else.
 But because of that I also know the reality.
 Almost never will you be attacked one on one.
 Everyone uses firearms or some form of weapon like a blade and they are not afraid to use them either.

 About 2-years ago both myself, my wife and our two boys were in a store that got held up.
 The robbers where all armed.
 To not cause to much panic they didn’t openly pull their firearms.
 We could however see what was going down.
 I took my own advice in this article.
 I decentralised my focus on the guy at the cash register, who handed over a bag for the cashier to fill up, and scanned the environment.
-In a second I placed where my kids and wife were and the other robbers.
+In a second I placed where my kids and wife were in the store and where they were in relationship to the robbers.
 I quickly, and quietly got everyone together.
 As we walked to the door the guy who was blocking the entrance stepped towards me to block us from leaving.
 I immediately placed myself between him and my family, smiled and said “hey bud how are you?”, while going into the Bear position, and keeping him at arms distance while my family walked behind me and exited the store – still keeping my eyes on the robber (and his friends) I then did the same and we walked away.

 No ego.
 No foul, aggressive language, just smart tactics.
 And here I am writing this today.
 Things could have quit easily have ended up differently (especially if I took the advice from these reality based self defence nutters on YouTube).